clins10/Altschool-cloud-exercises/exercise-1/README.md

   **STEPS:**

     * download Oracle Virtual Machine virtualbox from https://www.virtualbox.org/wiki/Downloads
+    * Download and setup vagrant box on your system

     * follow the procedures and install it on your system.
         * please do not try installing the linux os manually by using the VM- vagrant will help us to that *